Bipolar Disorder and School

 If my kid is fine in school, can they have bipolar disorder?

 Many kids work so hard to keep it together at school, only to completely fall apart when they get home.
-I have heard professionals and families use that information as evidence that a child is not really bipolar.
+I have heard professionals and families use that information as evidence that a child could not have bipolar disorder.
 In my experience, most symptoms are first noticed by the primary caregiver; in fact they may be isolated to the primary caregiver.
 Often, later in the progression of the disease the symptoms become more noticeable to the non primary parent, relatives and friends.
 Eventually the symptoms start spilling over into school.
 Symptoms of bipolar disorder and school don’t always follow this pattern but it is frequently the case.

 If a child is doing well at school and poorly at home, it does not mean: